Cardiff County & Vale of Glamorgan Music Service teaching provision and Ensembles

 The Friary Centre, The Friary,

 Tel: 029 2064 0950/1 Fax: 029 2066 6593

-Cardiff County and Vale of Glamorgan Music Service is a non-profit making joint-Council organisation which currently teaches over 8,000 pupils in 166 schools in Cardiff and the Vale, with over 8,000 involved in Music Development projects plus approximately 1000 pupils in 23 weekly Ensembles.
+Cardiff County and Vale of Glamorgan Music Service is a non-profit making joint-Council organisation which currently delivers tuition and projects to over 7,000 pupils in 166 schools in Cardiff and the Vale, with over 8,000 involved in Music Development projects plus approximately 1000 pupils in 21 weekly Ensembles.
 Over 95% of schools recently agreed that the Service has a positive impact on the quality of education in their school.

 Instrumental tuition available (according to school requirements, tutor availability and group viability - please contact your child's school about starting lessons):

 Trumpet Trombone French Horn Tuba Cornet Tenor Horn Baritone / Eb Horn

 Drum Kit Percussion

 Most schools arrange lessons through the Music Service on a group basis with four pupils per group per 30 minutes.
 This is the cheapest lesson option for parents and also allows for: